kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_08_oral_sex.md

 Chapter 9 talks about anal play — what it is, why some people enjoy it, and the CRITICAL safety rules that MUST be followed.

 This is sensitive territory.
 Read carefully. 🚪

+---

+## Quiz

+Question: Is oral sex a normal part of intimate relationships?
+Answer: Yes

+Question: Can oral sex be pleasurable for women?
+Answer: Yes

+Question: Should partners feel comfortable discussing their boundaries around oral sex?
+Answer: Yes

+Question: Is hygiene important before oral intimacy?
+Answer: Yes

+Question: Can couples choose what sexual activities they're comfortable with?
+Answer: Yes